LandscapeGeoinformatics/agile2024_rf_interpretability/README.md

    -  Click on GitHub on the left panel

-   - Copy and paste the following url into the Search notebooks text box.
+   - Copy and paste the following url into the Search notebooks text box, follow by an enter.

       https://github.com/LandscapeGeoinformatics/agile2024_rf_interpretability

    - Then you will see the notebook for this workshop listed under.

    - Click on the notebook named **workshop_materials/colab_agile2024_rf_interpretability.ipynb**